Could my Dog Be A Good Therapy Dog?

 - The second qualifier is that your dog is a “people dog”.
 If you think your dog would be a good therapy dog, you have to really think about how they would react to constantly being introduced to strangers.
 Your dog may have infinite patience with you and your family but not be so into the idea of a classroom of kindergarteners learning to read.

-If your dog does seem to demonstrate these three characteristics and they are over a year of age, it’s quite possible they’d make an excellent therapy dog.
+If your dog does seem to demonstrate these three characteristics and they are over one year of age, it’s quite possible they’d make an excellent therapy dog.

 We also recently did a story on Storm, an adorable rescued therapy dog who’s mom perfectly describes how she knew Storm would be so good at what she does.